-Occupation Description Mix and bake ingredients to produce breads, rolls, cookies, cakes, pies, pastries, or other baked goods.
+Career Description Mix and bake ingredients to produce breads, rolls, cookies, cakes, pies, pastries, or other baked goods.

-Life As a Baker
+A Day in the Life of a Baker

 - Observe color of products being baked and adjust oven temperatures, humidity, or conveyor speeds accordingly.